IT-Academy-BCN/starter-code-frontend-sprint-3-movies/README.md

 **— Exercise 1**

-Make the `getAllDirectors()` function, which iterates over the movies array with `map` and gets the director of each movie.
+Make the `getAllDirectors(array)` function, which iterates over the movies array with `map` and creates a new array with the director of each movie.

+##### ✅ Finished: 15/02/2023

+**— Exercise 2**

+Make the `getMoviesFromDirector(array, director)` function, which iterates over the movies array with `filter` and creates a new array with the movies from the director that was passed as parameter.

 ##### ✅ Finished: 15/02/2023